canonical/maas-dev-setup/README.md

 * Ubuntu (maybe Debian)
 * `sudo` and the ability to run commands as root
 * To use MAAS a decent amount of RAM would be good (> 8GB)
+* An authentication key setup on Github for your local machine (see [GitHub docs](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account))

 In the best case LXD is not configured on your system.
 However, if you have running containers and network configurations, this is not ab problem but make sure